George H. Olmsted: Business interests

 In December 1972, International Bank (IB) bought a two thirds stake in the Mercantile Bank & Trust Company which had a bank in Freeport, Bahamas, the Mercantile Bank of Freeport, and another bank in the Cayman Islands of a similar name.
 These banks had been established by I. Gordon Mosvold of the Mosvold Shipping Group.
 In September 1976, when Mosvold resigned from Mercantile's board, he had $4.55 million in loans with Mercantile.
-Henry N. Conway, Jr., senior vice president of IB, stated that several loans on greatly overvalued property in Bimini and Freeport had been made by Mercatile but no terms had been established.
+Henry N. Conway, Jr., senior vice president of IB, stated that several loans on greatly overvalued property in Bimini and Freeport had been made by Mercantile but no terms had been established.
 According to an audit by Price Waterhouse, Mercantile had transferred about $2 million in assets and liabilities just prior to IB's takeover of its $26 million to Castle Bank & Trust of Nassau, Bahamas which Paul Helliwell founded through a Panamanian shell company through his Miami-based law firm in 1962.
 (Note: Paul Helliwell had been the chief of special intelligence in China for the OSS during World War II.)
 Castle Bank fell under investigation during "Operation Tradewinds" which was begun by the IRS in 1965 due to suspected drug trafficking involving Castle Bank.
 However, following the death of Helliwell on December 24, 1976, the banks Castle, Mercantile (Nassau) and Mercantile (Cayman) collapsed in the middle of May 1977.
 Castle had been under the IRS's "Project Haven" investigation due to over three hundred Castle clients supposedly involved in a tax evasion scheme.
 In 1980, Helliwell's Castle Bank was revealed to be a CIA account for the Helliwell law firm.
 In addition to Helliwell supposedly being one of the pay masters for the Bay of Pigs invasion of Cuba in 1961, Castle had been one of the CIA's financing channels for operations in Latin America and against Cuba between 1964 and 1975 which included CIA operatives located on Andros Island, Bahamas.

 Financial General was a domestic bank holding company which held controlling interests in 26 banks located in seven states and the District of Columbia.
 It was one of the few banks in the country that had been grandfathered to do business across state lines after the McFadden Act largely banned interstate banking.
 In 1966, following years of criticism from other banks, the Federal Reserve ruled that Financial General was a bank holding company, and as such could not be owned by International Bank (which despite its name was largely an insurance company).
 Olmsted was ordered to sell off Financial General by 1978.
 It eventually went to a group of Arab investors who were actually nominees for the Bank of Credit and Commerce International.
 This group changed FGB's name to First American Bankshares, which would remain a secret subsidiary of BCCI until the latter's shutdown in 1991.